Wilhelm René de l'Homme de Courbière: Napoleonic Wars

 In 1803 he was made governor and garrison commander at Graudenz, a fortress and city along the Vistula in West Prussia.
 During the War of the Fourth Coalition much of Prussia was occupied after the Battle of Jena–Auerstedt and the Fall of Berlin in 1806.
-King Frederick William III of Prussia himself relocated to East Prussia, staying at Gradenz for a day during his journey.
+King Frederick William III of Prussia himself relocated to East Prussia, staying at Graudenz for a day during his journey.
 While in the follow-up months many isolated Prussian fortresses and detachments surrendered or dissolved, Courbière and his roughly 5,700-strong garrison stood firm on 22 January 1807, when French troops took the city of Graudenz and began blockading the fortress.
 The French forces consisted of French and Hessian troops as well as contingents of Polish insurgents.
 Initially commanded by General Marie François Rouyer, their numerous demands to surrender were refused by Courbière.
 Then, after briefly leaving the field, they reoccupied the city and, by now commanded by General Johann Georg von Schäffer-Bernstein, started besieging the fortress again.
 In March Napoleon, impending to besiege Danzig (situated down on the end of the Vistula), sent General Anne Jean Marie René Savary to demand surrender again.
 In one of his depeches Savary argued that there was no King of Prussia anymore as he had left his lands in French hands.
 However, in reference to King Frederick William Courbière refused to surrender and verbally answered "While there may be no King of Prussia anymore there still is a King of Graudenz.", though the exact wording or meaning is somewhat disputed.
 In the following months the siege was intensified, the French got more reinforcements and after Danzig fell command was briefly given to Claude Victor-Perrin, Duc de Belluno before Rouyer took over again.

 Graudenz was still in Prussian hands when the Peace of Tilsit was signed on 9 July, however Courbière did not receive confirmation of this until 27 July.
 Enclosed in the official dispatch was a royal commission promoting him to Generalfeldmarschall.
 Meanwhile, the French, against the statutes of the signed treaty, upheld their blockade of the fortress and continued to occupy the area; their troops now consisted mainly of Saxons under General Georg Friedrich August von Polenz.
 After the borders between Prussia and the new Duchy of Warsaw were finally set, with Graudenz remaining Prussian territory, on 12 December the blockade was lifted and the last French troops left the city.
 The siege had ended after 313 days with some 3,140 men remaining in the garrison.